anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #### -  Expression modellers
 ###### StringTie

 StringTie is known for efficient and rapid assembly of RNA-Seq alignments into possible transcripts.
 It employs a novel network flow algorithm and an optional de novo assembly algorithm to assemble the alignments.
 The important parameters to look into are listed below.
-The other parameters for the tool can be found in [STRINGTIE Manual Page](http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual)
+The other parameters for the tool can be found in [StringTie Manual Page](http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual)

 |  Parameters | Description |